DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

 How can we automate step 4 (merging the hotfix back to master)?
 We want to make sure we don't lose any hotfixes in a subsequent deploy.

+Are there any branch naming or other conventions that we want to follow?
+It would be nice not to have to change the current convention for naming feature branches.

 Issues that are not addressed here:

-- What if we had more than one hotfix on the go at a time?
+#### What if we had more than one hotfix on the go at a time?
 The main problem here would be multiple hotfix branches.
 If we can stick to just a single hotfix branch then we should be fine.
 That branch could contain more than one actual fix if needed.
 We would need to make sure that if a hotfix is initiated that the whole team knows about it.

-- What if we deployed normally again to production after branching `hotfix` but before it was merged?
+#### What if we deployed normally again to production after branching `hotfix` but before it was merged?
 If this happened then it would indicate a failure of communication or a hotfix just taking a long time.
 In this case it might make more sense to roll the hotfix into the regular release as a normal change and ship it as normal.

 ## References